UPDATE 1-Tennis-Muller and Karlovic set up veterans' final in Den Bosch

 (Recasts after second semi-final)

-June 17 Luxembourg's 34-year-old Gilles Muller and Croatia's 38-year-old Ivo Karlovic set up a final between two of the tour's veteran big servers at the Den Bosch grasscourt tournament on Saturday.
+June 17 (Reuters) - Luxembourg's 34-year-old Gilles Muller and Croatia's 38-year-old Ivo Karlovic set up a final between two of the tour's veteran big servers at the Den Bosch grasscourt tournament on Saturday.

 Muller defeated Germany's second seed Alexander Zverev, one of the circuit's most exciting young talents, 7-6(5) 6-2 in the first semi-final.